keting-ai/KT-docker/README.md

 - Remote Repository
 - And so on...

+Uses busybox to create an image for this project.
 This project is only tested on Ubuntu Linux.
 Doesn't work for MacOS and Windows!